scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Pseudo Header for Upper-Layer Checksum {#pseudo}

-Any transport or other upper-layer protocol that includes addresses from the SCION header in the checksum computation should use the following pseudo header:
+Any transport or other upper-layer protocol that includes addresses from the SCION header in the checksum computation MUST use the following pseudo header:

 ~~~~
  0                   1                   2                   3